Truc1532/LinuxTune/README.txt

 	3. make
 	This command is to compile the main.c file into an executable
 	4. sudo make install
-	The last command is to install the program so you will be able to run the uap program from any directory.
+	The last command is to install the program so you will be able to run the program from any directory.
 ---INFO---
 	Linux tune is a command line based, lightweight open source audio player made for linux.
 This version supports mp3, ogg and mp2 files.